2024 is the Year of Financial Data Intelligence

 You can watch the video or read a few highlights below.

 “What drives valuations?”
 Bartow asks.
 “It's opportunity, and it's opportunity being met with people actually bringing things to market.”
 She adds, “Evaluations are reflective of a recognition that the time is ripe for the kind of change and transformation that is getting delivered.
 Hopefully what we see is both consumers and businesses having a better handle on their financial lives, having better interaction with their data, having better experiences and overall better financial health.”

 Bartow talks about an article from Ron Shevlin about the concept of a financial feed.
 “If we can take budgets and just interweave them into something that is engaging and interesting, then many more people will be conscious of their budget,” she says.
 Shevlin, who was featured in Banking Transformation Week, says, “The best candidate in the market to deliver on a financial feed is MX, the source of this concept.”

 “When Amazon recommends things that are very relevant to my purchase history, or when Netflix recommends a great new series based on other things I've watched, I'm happy for them to use my data to give me a better experience and to enhance my life,” Bartow says.

 Salazar asks, “What advice would you give brand new fintechs?”
 And Bartow responds that she thinks companies “can’t overdo obsessing over the customer experience.”
 She says, “We see a lot of fintechs that want to aggregate a lot of data.
 They want to get at all of a user’s bank accounts, connect their 401k — all this stuff.
 But unless you give users a clear value proposition where they see the value, it's going to be a big challenge to get them to share that private personal information.”
 The only way to do that is to first provide the ideal customer experience.

-6. People want multi-sourced aggregation.
 “We've built our aggregation technology to have multi-routing, multi-sourced aggregation because we understand if a connection with ABC Bank goes down, we need to have other mechanisms of getting that data because it is so important to have that redundancy, that resiliency, built into everything we're doing,” Bartow says.

 For more about the future of banking, see the Ultimate Guide to the Future of Banking.

-July 22, 2022 | 2 min read
+January 18, 2024 | 2 min read

 December 21, 2023 | 3 min read

 December 15, 2023 | 2 min read